 Technical Assistance: Services provided by the ODCTE to CareerTech programs to ensure compliance with standards and state and federal regulations and to assure the quality of the programs.

 Technology Center Services: The division of the ODCTE that serves as the liaison between technology center administrators and the department.

 Technology Centers That Work: An improvement initiative to help shared timed centers review and implement the actions needed to produce high-demand, high-wage graduates who will be leaders in their selected careers.

 Technology Engineering Courses: Course offerings that provide hands-on career exploration experiences and improve technological literacy.

-Technology Student Association: The CareerTech student organization for students enrolled in technology engineering and Gateway To Technology.
+Technology Student Association: The CareerTech student organization for students enrolled in science, technology, engineering and mathematics programs.

 Temporary Assistance for Needy Families: A federal block grant created by the passage of the Personal Responsibility Work Opportunity Reconciliation Act of 1996; designed to assist eligible families with dependent children that meet the income/resource standards set out in the state TANF plan.

 Test Assessing Secondary Completion: One of three exams available for earning a high school diploma in the High School Equivalency program in the Adult Basic Education Division of Oklahoma CareerTech.
 TASC is Data Recognition Corporation | CTB's high school equivalency test.